epquito/pokeclone_Kubernetes/README.md

     Follow the prompts to set up the superuser account.

+4. **Restart the Backend Container**: After applying migrations and creating a superuser, it's a good practice to restart the backend container to ensure all changes are correctly loaded:

+    ```bash
+    docker-compose restart backend
+    ```

 ## Accessing the Application

 - **Front End**: The front-end application will be available at `http://localhost:8080`.